Double-outlet right ventricle

 If more details about the heart are needed, other tests may be done.
 Tests to check the heart may include:

 - Heart CT scan.
-Also called a cardiac CT, this test uses X-rays to create cross-sectional images of specific parts of the body.
+This also is called a cardiac CT.
+This test uses X-rays to create cross-sectional images of specific parts of the body.

 - Heart MRI scan.
-This test uses magnetic fields and radio waves to create detailed images of the heart.
+This test uses magnetic fields and radio waves to create detailed pictures of the heart.

 - Cardiac catheterization.
-The provider inserts a long, thin flexible tube called a catheter into a blood vessel, usually in the groin or wrist.
+A doctor places a long, thin flexible tube called a catheter into a blood vessel, usually in the groin or wrist.
 It's guided to the heart.
-Dye flows through the catheter to arteries in the heart.
-The dye helps the arteries show up more clearly on X-ray images and video.
-During this test, the provider can measure pressure and oxygen levels in the chambers of the heart and in the blood vessels.
+Dye flows through the catheter to the heart arteries.
+The dye helps the arteries show up more clearly on images taken during the test.
+During this test, the healthcare professional also can measure pressure and oxygen levels in the chambers of the heart and in the blood vessels.

 Treatment

-The heart surgeon may do one or more of the following:
+The heart surgeon may do one or more of the following to treat double-outlet right ventricle:

-- Create a tunnel through the hole in the heart to connect the left ventricle to the aorta.
+- Create a pathway in the heart to connect the lower left heart chamber to the body's main artery, called the aorta.

-- Correct the aorta and pulmonary artery positions, if they're reversed.
+- Fix the aorta and pulmonary artery positions if they're reversed.

+Other surgeries might be needed later in life.
 A person born with double-outlet right ventricle needs regular health checkups for life.
-Adults should see a health care provider trained in evaluating and treating congenital heart conditions.
-This type of provider is called an adult congenital cardiologist.
+Adults should see a doctor trained in evaluating and treating congenital heart conditions.
+This type of doctor is called an adult congenital cardiologist.